 The "only" modifier can be used to disallow user-chosen passwords.

 The module can be configured to warn of weak passwords only, but not actually enforce strong passwords.
-The "users" setting will enforce strong passwords for invocations by non-root users only.
+The "users" setting is like "everyone" for all PAM services except "chpasswd" and "passwd".
+For these two PAM services "users" will enforce strong passwords for invocations by non-root users only.

 Normally, the module uses getpwnam(3) to obtain the user's personal login information and use that during the password strength checks.
 This behavior can be disabled with the "non-unix" option.